tatianegercina/FinTech/01-Lesson-Plans/17-Project-2/1/LessonPlan.md

 ##### Instructor Notes

 Your students will be nearing the end of their projects.
-Even though it's the beginning of the week, you should push students to finish their apps before Thursday so they have optimal time to practice their presentations.
+Even though it's the beginning of the week, you should push students to finish their apps before Thursday so they have optimum time to practice their presentations.

 It's crucial that you steer any off-course projects back on track.
 Come next class, the encroaching Saturday deadline will mire any attempt at a turnaround.